 We will only use your personal data when the law allows us to.
 Most commonly we will use your personal data in the following circumstances:

-• When it is in our legitimate interests and your interests, and when fundamental rights do not override those interests.
+- When it in our legitimate interests and your interests, and when fundamental rights do not override those interests.
 We consider our legitimate interest to be the management of the Theatre and provision of the best service and experience possible.

 We will use the data we have collected to:

-• Ensure we know how you prefer to be contacted, and that the details we hold are accurate.
+- Ensure we know how you prefer to be contacted, and that details we hold are accurate.

 If you opt into marketing communication we will: